C-you-know/Action-Based-LLM-Testing-Harness/ReadME.md

-# KnitSpace: Automated LLM Testing Harness
+# Knit_Space_LLM_Ranker: Automated LLM Testing Harness

-KnitSpace is an automated testing harness designed to evaluate and compare the capabilities of various Large Language Models (LLMs) across a diverse set of tasks.
+Knit_Space_LLM_Ranker is an automated testing harness designed to evaluate and compare the capabilities of various Large Language Models (LLMs) across a diverse set of tasks.
 It provides a comprehensive framework for researchers and developers to assess LLM performance in areas such as problem-solving, knowledge retrieval, coding proficiency, and safety.

 ## Key Features